wynsto/fps-hk/README.md

-## node-hk-fps
+## hk-fps

+This project is forked from [node-hk-fps](https://github.com/ryanchanplc/node-fps-hk)

 A Nodejs module that help to generate QR code content string of the Hong Kong Faster Payment System.
 Please refer the [blog](https://medium.com/@ryanchanplc/understanding-the-qr-code-used-in-hong-kong-faster-payment-system-6cc1671405d2)

-**NOTE: this package only support FPS ID (MerchantID), it doesnt support mobile number / email as recipient identifier.
-The mobile number is just a field in Additional Data in CommonQR Code Specification.**
+added support for mobile number and email address.

 ## Installation